 Practicing pulling up on furniture

 Make music together!
 You can use objects around your house, like bowls and spoons, as instruments.
 Interactive songs like “Itsy, Bitsy Spider” and “Wheels on the Bus” are also entertaining for baby.
-These shakers and accordion are also fun!

 Take a tour of your home and practice naming different objects you see.